 Why does the chicken bone broth need to cook in the crockpot for 24 hours?

-In order to get all the benefits of the gelatin, collagen, minerals from the bones, it must cook at least 18 to 24 hours.
+In order to get all the benefits of the gelatin, collagen, and minerals from the bones, they must be cooked for at least 18 to 24 hours.

 You can make regular chicken broth by cooking for a shorter time — around 8 hours, of course, but you will not have all of the health/nutrition benefits with a shorter time.

-Can you make Use a Pressure Cooker or Instant Pot to make bone broth?
+Can you use a Pressure Cooker or Instant Pot to make bone broth?

 Yes, you can.
 This recipe for Instant Pot Chicken Bone Broth shows you how you can make bone broth in 3 hours using the Instant Pot.